-Carbon dioxide is everywhere around us and our bodies are constantly at work to balance its concentration in our blood.
-However, some illness or other factors can throw off this balance and cause respiratory acidosis or hypercapnia, when our blood becomes too acidic from too much carbon dioxide.
-Read on to learn more about how and when this balance is disrupted and what you can do about it.
+Carbon dioxide is everywhere around us and our bodies are constantly at work to balance its blood levels.
+However, some illness or other factors may throw off this balance.
+Respiratory acidosis or hypercapnia is when the blood becomes too acidic from too much carbon dioxide.
+Read on to learn more about how and when this balance is disrupted and when you should see a doctor.

-CO2, the chemical formula for carbon dioxide, is a gas that occurs naturally in the Earth’s atmosphere and is produced by our bodies as well.
+CO2 is the chemical formula for carbon dioxide, a gas that occurs naturally in the Earth’s atmosphere and is produced by our bodies as well.
 When we burn the sugars, fats, and proteins we eat into energy, carbon dioxide is produced as a waste product.
-Carbon dioxide travels through the bloodstream to the lungs, where it is exhaled [R].
+Carbon dioxide travels through the bloodstream to the lungs, where it is exhaled .

 The majority of carbon dioxide in our bloodstream dissolves in water to form a weak acid called carbonic acid.
 This weak acid splits into a hydrogen ion (the acid component, H+) and a bicarbonate ion (the base component, HCO3-).
-Most of the carbon dioxide dissolved in our bloodstream exists in this split form [R, R].
+Most of the carbon dioxide dissolved in our bloodstream exists in this split form [1, 2].

-Carbon dioxide levels in our bloodstream are measured as a partial pressure.
-This is calculated by adding the amount of carbon dioxide breathed into the ratio between the amount of carbon dioxide produced and the amount eliminated [R, R].
+Carbon dioxide levels in the bloodstream are measured as a partial pressure.
+This is calculated by adding the amount of carbon dioxide breathed into the ratio between the amount of carbon dioxide produced and the amount eliminated [1, 2].

 Carbon dioxide is also carried by the blood plasma and hemoglobin.
 Hemoglobin also carries oxygen in the blood.
-High CO2 levels interfere with oxygen levels, which causes hemoglobin to transport less oxygen [R].
+High CO2 levels interfere with oxygen levels, which causes hemoglobin to transport less oxygen .

 The Acid-Base Balance

 The balance between carbonic acid and bicarbonate ion contributes to the acid-base balance in the blood.
 It helps keep the acidity of the blood steady at around a pH of 7.4, staying in a narrow range of 7.35 to 7.45.
-This blood pH is calculated as the ratio between the concentration of bicarbonate ion, and the partial pressure of carbon dioxide in the blood [R, R].
+This blood pH is calculated as the ratio between the concentration of bicarbonate ion, and the partial pressure of carbon dioxide in the blood [3, 1].

 Changes in the acidity of our blood can severely harm many of the organs in our body.
-Having a stable blood pH around 7.4 is crucial for delivering oxygen to the whole body and helping proteins function normally [R, R].
+Having a stable blood pH around 7.4 is crucial for delivering oxygen to the whole body and helping proteins function normally [4, 3].